Fidelity will reimburse you for losses from unauthorized activity in your Covered Accounts occurring through no fault of

-We will ask for your cooperation with our investigation and may ask you to take follow up actions.
+We will ask for your cooperation with our investigation and may require you to take follow up actions.
 For example, we may ask you to have a professional computer security company clean your computer hard-drive or may ask you to file a police report, provide an affidavit, take steps to recover the funds from a wrongdoer known to you or sign a release.
 Fidelity will determine the applicability of the Customer Protection Guarantee and any reimbursement amounts based on the facts of your situation.
 We do not cover taxes, legal fees, lost opportunity costs, consequential/non-monetary damages or amounts that have been or are eligible to be reimbursed, for example, by a depository bank or through insurance.

 What are examples of where I won't be covered?

 If you grant authority to, or share your Fidelity account access credentials or information with, any persons or entities, their activity will be considered authorized by you and not covered by the Customer Protection Guarantee.
 Losses of cash or securities transferred to outside accounts that are beneficially owned by you are not covered by this guarantee.
 Also not covered is any activity by an employer/plan administrator, financial intermediary, or third-party who is authorized by you to access your data (or who received your data as a result of that access), or with whom you've shared your username, password, or account number, or from malware or a breach of security that affects the systems of any of those parties.
 If you direct us to share account access information about you or your accounts with any third-party, the Customer Protection Guarantee does not cover any losses or activity resulting from the sharing of that information, including any misuse or theft of that information from a third-party.